 How do we track the emergence or re-emergence of an infectious disease?
-Recent advances in molecular and computational methods have greatly increased the global capacity for effective surveillance of infectious diseases in humans, wildlife, and domestic animals.
+Recent advances in molecular and computational methods have greatly increased the global capacity for effective surveillance of infectious diseases in humans, wildlife and domestic animals.
 These technological breakthroughs have also accelerated the pace of discovery in studies of microbial communities that live in our bodies and their roles in chronic illness and health.
-W. Ian Lipkin, MD, John Snow Professor of Epidemiology and Director, Center for Infection and Immunity, Mailman School of Public Health; and Professor of Pathology and Neurology, College of Physicians & Surgeons, Columbia University, describes the promises and pitfalls facing a 21st century microbe hunter, drawing from his experience performing basic research, responding to emerging infectious threats and communicating science to the public.
+W. Ian Lipkin, MD, John Snow Professor of Epidemiology and director of the Center for Infection and Immunity at Mailman School of Public Health and professor of Pathology and Neurology at the College of Physicians & Surgeons of Columbia University, describes the promises and pitfalls facing a 21st-century microbe hunter, drawing from his experience performing basic research, responding to emerging infectious threats and communicating science to the public.

 Human evolution was once thought to be a straight march of progress, but both ancient DNA and new fossil discoveries are showing how unexpected populations have contributed to our origins in surprising ways.
 The recent discovery of a huge trove of fossil bones in the Rising Star cave system of South Africa has identified a new ancestral form of human, Homo naledi, that surprised scientists around the world in many ways.
 The ongoing research on these ancient creatures has shown that they may have deliberately placed their dead inside a deep, remote chamber, casting new light on the origins of human sociality.
 John Hawks, PhD, Vilas-Borghesi Distinguished Achievement Professor of Anthropology, University of Wisconsin-Madison, discusses new discoveries made by the scientific team that help to place Homo naledi in an unexpected place in our origins.